 I should mention that the Carbon Footprint calculator has an option to include or exclude radiative forcing.
 Without radiative forcing, the CO2 emissions will be 110 kilo, but considering the effect of radiative forcing I think it’s fair to include it.

-EcoPassenger seems to have to most refined methodology of all the calculators.
+EcoPassenger seems to have the most refined methodology of all the calculators.
 If I just enter departure station and arrival station it gives me a figure of 70 kilo for the train, but it tends to select a strange route via Switzerland to come to this result.
 I got to the figure of 63 kilo by calculating every leg of the journey independently, for the exact trains I’ve booked:

 - Rotterdam to Paris (Thalys) = 6,0